BetulGull/Quantum-Machine-Learning-for-Conspicuity-Detection-in-Production/README.md

 ## Dataset

-We will be using the **Detecting Anomalies in Wafer Production** dataset, compiled by Fraunhofer.
+We will be using the **Detecting Anomalies in Wafer Production** dataset for Task 3 (QNNs).
 This unique dataset is crucial as the semiconductor industry is heavily invested in improving wafer production processes, positioning our project at the forefront of advancements in this sector.

 ## Results